Climate of Pakistan: Drought

 Pakistan is the fifteenth most water stressed country in the world.

 The drought has become a frequent phenomenon in the country.
-Already, the massive droughts of 1998-2002 has stretched the coping abilities of the existing systems to the limit and it has barely been able to check the situation from becoming a catastrophe.
+Already, the massive droughts of 1998-2002 have stretched the coping abilities of the existing systems to the limit, and it has barely been able to prevent the situation from becoming a catastrophe.
 The drought of 1998-2002 is considered the worst drought in 50 years.
-According to the Economic Survey of Pakistan, the drought was one of the most significant factors responsible for the less than anticipated growth performance.
-The survey terms it as the worst drought in the history of the country.
+According to the Economic Survey of Pakistan, the drought was one of the most significant factors responsible for the less-than-anticipated growth performance.
+The survey terms it the worst drought in the history of the country.
 According to the government, 40 percent of the country's water needs went unmet.

 Floods

-Pakistan has seen many floods, the worst and most destructive is the recent 2010 Pakistan floods, other floods which caused destruction in the history of Pakistan, include the flood of 1950, which killed 2910 people; on 1 July 1977 heavy rains and flooding in Karachi, killed 248 people, according to Pakistan meteorological department 207 mm of rain fell in 24 hours.
-In 1992 flooding during Monsoon season killed 1,834 people across the country.
+Pakistan has seen many floods, the worst and most destructive is the recent 2010 Pakistan floods.
+Other floods that caused destruction in the history of Pakistan include the flood of 1950, which killed 2,910 people; on 1 July 1977, heavy rains and flooding in Karachi, killed 248 people.
+According to Pakistan Meteorological Department, 207 mm of rain fell in 24 hours.
+In 1992 flooding, during Monsoon season killed 1,834 people across the country.
 In 1993 flooding during Monsoon rains killed 3,083 people over South Asia, 15 of whom were in Pakistan.
-In 2003 Sindh province was badly affected due to monsoon rains causing damages in billions, killed 178 people, while in 2007 Cyclone Yemyin submerged lower part of Balochistan Province in sea water killing 380 people.
-Before that it killed 213 people in Karachi on its way to Balochistan.
+In 2003, Sindh province was badly affected due to monsoon rains, causing damages in billions, killed 178 people, while in 2007, Cyclone Yemyin submerged lower part of Balochistan Province in seawater, killing 380 people.
+Before that, it killed 213 people in Karachi on its way to Balochistan.

 2010 Floods

-2010 July floods swept 20% of Pakistan's land, the flood is the result of unprecedented Monsoon rains which lasted from 28 July to 31 July 2010.
+The July 2010 floods swept across 20% of Pakistan's land.
+The flood were result of unprecedented monsoon rains that lasted from 28 to july 31, 2010.
 Khyber Pakhtunkhwa and North eastern Punjab were badly affected during the monsoon rains when dams, rivers and lakes overflowed.
-By mid-August, according to the governmental Federal Flood Commission (FFC), the floods had caused the deaths of at least 1,540 people, while 2,088 people had received injuries, 557,226 houses had been destroyed, and over 6 million people had been displaced.
-One month later, the data had been updated to reveal 1,781 deaths, 2,966 people with injuries, and more than 1.89 million homes destroyed.
-The flood affected more than 20 million people exceeding the combined total of individuals affected by the 2004 Indian Ocean tsunami, the 2005 Kashmir earthquake and the 2010 Haiti earthquake.
-The flood is considered as worst in Pakistan's history affecting people of all four provinces and Gilgit–Baltistan and Azad Kashmir region of Pakistan.
+By mid-August, according to the governmental Federal Flood Commission (FFC), the floods had caused the deaths of at least 1,540 people, while 2,088 people had been injured, 557,226 houses had been destroyed, and over 6 million people had been displaced.
+One month later, the data was updated to reveal 1,781 deaths, 2,966 people with injuries, and more than 1.89 million homes destroyed.
+The floods affected more than 20 million people exceeding the combined total of individuals affected by the 2004 Indian Ocean tsunami, the 2005 Kashmir earthquake and the 2010 Haiti earthquake.
+The flood is considered the worst in Pakistan's history affecting people of all four provinces and Gilgit–Baltistan and Azad Kashmir region of Pakistan.